drunkard/ceph-readable-doc/html/_sources/releases/nautilus.rst.txt

    and verify that each monitor has both a ``v2:`` and ``v1:`` address listed.

+   Running nautilus OSDs will not bind to their v2 address automatically.
+   They must be restarted for that to happen.

    .. important::
       Before this step is run, the following command must already have been run: